-- develop candidates' understanding of nutrition and health problems associated with diet; - 2 develop candidates' understanding of eating patterns and dietary needs both for people of different ages and for differing groups within society; - 3 develop candidates' interest in the creative side and enjoyment of food and the skills necessary for food preparation and food preservation; - 4 develop candidates' understanding and awareness of how socio-economic factors affect diet; - 5 encourage candidates to develop aesthetic and social sensitivity to dietary patterns; - 6 develop candidates' food-related knowledge and skills so that they can organise and manage family resources effectively according to the needs and lifestyles of family members; - develop candidates' ability to make informed judgements and choices about the use of food available to the family unit in everyday life;
+- 1. develop candidates' understanding of nutrition and health problems associated with diet - 2. develop candidates' understanding and awareness of how socio-economic factors affect diet - 3. develop candidates' understanding of eating patterns and dietary needs both for people of different ages and for differing groups within society - 4. develop candidates' awareness of how the position of the consumer differs in developed and less-developed economies and how to assess the effectiveness and validity of claims made by advertisers - 5. encourage candidates to develop aesthetic and social sensitivity to dietary patterns - 6. develop candidates' interest in the creative side and enjoyment of food and the skills necessary for food preparation and food preservation - 7. develop candidates' food-related knowledge and skills so that they can organise and manage family resources effectively according to the needs and lifestyles of family members - 8. develop candidates' ability to make informed judgements and choices about the use of food available to the family unit in everyday life - 9. develop candidates' awareness of relevant mandatory and other necessary safety and hygiene requirements.